pentalpha/bioinfo-arsenal/DeNovoAssembly.md

     $ prefetch SRR522243
     $ prefetch SRR522245
 ```
 The files are not downloaded to the current directory.
-Where are they?
-I have no idea.
+You need to retrieve them with fastq-dump.

 [For more info](prefatch.md)